Basic Setup

 - A Helm-based deployment

 Ingress configuration is often required.
-Portal communicates over HTTP + WebSocket (WS) or HTTPS + Secure WebSocket (WSS).
+Kadeck communicates over HTTP + WebSocket (WS) or HTTPS + Secure WebSocket (WSS).
 If an ingress controller is used, ensure that the appropriate headers (e.g., Connection: Upgrade) are forwarded to support WebSocket upgrades.

 For required ports and network policies, refer to the Interoperability & Network section.